dask/dask/docs/source/task-launch.rst

 .. code-block:: python

-   In [1]: from distributed import Client, local_client
+   In [1]: from distributed import Client, worker_client

    In [2]: client = Client()